friendly-bits/geoblocker-bash/README.md

 # geoblocker_bash
-Blocks incoming traffic from anywhere except whitelisted subnets Uses iptables.
+Blocks incoming traffic from anywhere except whitelisted subnets.
+Uses iptables.
 Collection of bash scripts with easy install.

 Subnets list is fetched from RIPE - regional Internet registry for Europe, the Middle East and parts of Central Asia.